ColinDuquesnoy/QDarkStyleSheet/CONTRIBUTING.rst

 Check `test <./test>`__ files to more details.
 Tests will keep our application stable.

-If You Are a Mantainer, Go Ahead to Production
+If You Are a Maintainer, Go Ahead to Production
 ----------------------------------------------

 Of course, until you start these steps, make sure the package have passed all tests and checkers before continue.
-You must have accoutns to both test and oficial PyPI website below along with be inserted as a maintainer in both.
+You must have accounts to both test and official PyPI website below along with be inserted as a maintainer in both.

 1. Install ``twine``